elos/documentation/theory/1 - sets.md

 #### Basic Examples

-Suppose that S is a set and recall that ℘(S) denotes the power set of S, the collection of all subsets of S.
+Suppose that S is a set and recall that 𝒫(S) denotes the power set of S, the collection of all subsets of S.

-the membership relation ∈ from S to ℘(S) is perhaps the most important and basic relationship in mathematics.
+the membership relation ∈ from S to 𝒫(S) is perhaps the most important and basic relationship in mathematics.
 Indeed, for us, it's a primitive (undefined) relationship -- given x and A, we assume we understand the meaning of the statement x ∈ A.

 Another basic primitive relation is the equality relation = on a given set of objects S. That is, given two objects x and y, we assume that we understand the meaning of the statement x = y.

 Other basic relations we have almost certainly encountered:

- 1. The subset relation ⊆ on ℘(S)
+ 1. The subset relation ⊆ on 𝒫(S)
  2. The order relation ≤ on ℝ

 In fact these two relations belong to a special class of relations known as partial orders, which we cover later on.Note that a function f from S into T is a special type of relation. to compare the two types of notation (relation and function), note that xfy means that y = f(x).